We speak to artist Felipe Pantone about the Defy Skyline Tourbillon, his latest collaboration with Zenith

 When we heard that artist Felipe Pantone and Zenith were working on their fourth timepiece together, we knew it wouldn’t be a simple design exercise.
 Those familiar with Pantone’s work will attest to the artist’s bold use of colour, movement, and light to create art that immediately arrests the eye.

-One only needs to look at the 480,000 CHF Defy 21 Double Tourbillon Felipe Pantone, specially made for charity auction Only Watch in 2021, to see Pantone’s unabashed approach, characterised by bold (almost psychedelic) colour gradients and dynamic optical illusions.
+One only needs to look at the Defy 21 Double Tourbillon Felipe Pantone that was specially made for the charity auction Only Watch in 2021.
+The one-of-a-kind timepiece, which went under the hammer for 480,000 Swiss francs, was rendered in true Pantone style, characterised by bold and almost psychedelic colour gradients and dynamic optical illusions.

 This year’s Defy Skyline Tourbillon Felipe Pantone—limited to 100 pieces—has all the hallmarks of his work, albeit dashed with a hint of refined subtlety.
-Don’t get us wrong; the 41mm timepiece, with its iridescent, sapphire-disk dial and lightning bolt-shaped tourbillon, is still indisputably Pantone.
+Don’t get us wrong; the 41mm timepiece, with its iridescent, sapphire-disk dial and lightning bolt-shaped tourbillon, is still indisputably a Pantone creation.

 Paired with the sleek and angular Defy Skyline case, however, the timepiece possesses a wearable, understated silhouette that’s deftly juxtaposed by the sheen of its metallic dial, finished in a gradient of rainbow tones.